soudev/knowledge.mine/stuff/frontend.javascript.md

 * [[GitHub] medialize / URI.js](https://github.com/medialize/URI.js) - Javascript URL mutation library

 * [[GitHub] loadfive / Knwl.js](https://github.com/loadfive/knwl.js) - Scan through text for data that may be of interest

 --

+* [[GitHub] flesler / hashmap](https://github.com/flesler/hashmap) - HashMap JavaScript class for NodeJS and the browser.
+The keys can be anything and won't be stringified

+--